luonghuyquang/temp-template/docs/documentation/index.md

 # Index - Documentation
 This is a collection of the most used features from MkDocs-material for the learning materials at HAMK.
 Mkdocs has a powerful search function.
 Please use the search box (:arrow_up: in the header) to find a setting.
-If the topic not included in this site, please refer to the full documentation from Mkdocs-material belows.
+If the topic not included in this site, please refer to the full documentation from Mkdocs-material below.

 ## MkDocs(-material) documentation
 <a href='https://squidfunk.github.io/mkdocs-material/' target='_blank'>